jheel2006/Communications-Lab/30MFF_Website/README.md

 ## Reflection/Evaluation:
 Creating Adventures of Sleepy Steve was a fun and informative journey that allowed me to explore web design and its enormous potential.
-The project successfully captures the envisioned theme, providing users with an enjoyable and insightful adventure alongside Sleepy Steve.
+The project successfully captures the envisioned theme, providing users with an enjoyable and insightful experience.

 **Expectations and Goals:**
    - The idea of using the website to convey a meaningful message was effectively incorporated by addressing the widespread issue of sleep deprivation